 In order for students to make the best possible progress at school it is essential that they have a good attendance record.
 At King Edward VI Community College attendance is closely monitored by the school’s Attendance Officer, Heads of House and a member of the Senior Leadership Team.
 The school works closely with the Education Welfare Officer over issues of truancy and poor attendance.
 Please note that the school operates Legal Meetings and penalty fines procedure for cases of poor attendance in conjunction with Devon County Council.
 Parents will be notified by school if a student’s attendance is below an acceptable level.

 Absence during term time will only be authorised in exceptional circumstances and if permission is sought in advance.
+Please download and complete the S2 Absence request form at the bottom of this page if you wish to request an absence.

 REPORTING AN ABSENCE